 How to Start Investing with $1,000 or Less

 How do you start investing with $1,000 or less?
-This was a common question I heard as a stockbroker and one I still get regularly.
-Many believe they can’t invest with 1,000 or less, and they pass up opportunities to grow their wealth.
+This was a common question I heard as a stockbroker and one I still get today.
+Many believe they can’t invest with 1,000 or less, and they miss opportunities to grow their wealth.

 I know investing with little money can be a challenge.
 It’s one I faced as I was paying off debt.
 I thought the little bit I had to invest wouldn’t do anything, so I waited.
 Looking back, that’s something I wish I could change.
 That being said, there are many smart ways to invest $1,000 or less – you just have to start.

 Investing in the stock market is overwhelming for many.
 We think we need to be experts at investing and so we sit on our cash and do nothing with it.
 That causes several problems, one, in particular – our money does not grow.
 If you have goals in life, then that is a problem.